“Hi, John, thanks for coming,” I said to my father as I got off the train at Bangor station.

 “Yes but I thought I’d treat you to pancakes first.
 Plus I’m hungry and need something before the long drive.”

 Chacca looked stunning even with an apron on and it hurt that I couldn’t touch her any more.
 I somehow had to kept the switch in my brain that made me fancy her switched off.
-My expression gave me away.
+My expression must have given me away.

 Chakka said, “Don’t look so sad.
 You’ll make me feel guilty.
 I thought we’d managed to get through our split without either of us getting too upset.”

 “I’m sorry.
 You’re right.
+I mean it’s been nearly two months now.
 I know we weren’t really suited to each other and that anyway you’ve moved on.
-I mean it’s been nearly two months now.
-I think it’s because you’re going away and my mates have all gone back to their parents so I’ll be on my own for the next 12 days.
-We’ve just had our last lectures, so now it’s just working over the Easter Holidays, two weeks of revision, my finals and then … I don’t know what.
-I know I should be able to cope especially as I’m going to be working as many hours as I can.
-So don’t feel guilty.
+I think I’m upset because I’ll be on my own for the next 12 days.
+You’re going away and my mates have all gone back to their parents.
+We’ve just had our last lectures, so now my foreseeable future is working for two weeks at a pet store over the Easter Holidays, a last two weeks of revision, my finals and then … I don’t know what.
+Don’t feel guilty.
 We’ve got to be able to share this house as just friends.
-I wouldn’t want to share with anybody else.”
+I wouldn’t want to share with anybody else.
+I know I’ll be able to cope on my own, especially as I’m going to be working as many hours as I can.”

 “Here you are.
 Just sprinkle with caster sugar and squeeze that lemon on it.”